fedarko/qeeseburger/README.md

 <img width="60%" src="https://raw.githubusercontent.com/fedarko/qeeseburger/master/images/logo.png" alt="Qeeseburger logo" />
 </div>

-This repository contains some basic scripts/etc. that I've written for dealing with time series microbiome/biomarker data.
+This repository contains some basic scripts that I've written for dealing with time series microbiome and dietary/medical data.
 This might be turned into an actual python package and/or QIIME 2 plugin sometime in the future, depending on how this codebase evolves.